funk44/JeZR/README.md

 JeZR warns you if the profile hasn't been reviewed in more than 90 days.

 **Back it up.** JeZR backs up automatically to Google Drive every Sunday, but keeping a copy in a private repository is also worth doing.
-This file becomes more valuable over time — losing a year of race reports and coaching notes would be painful.
+This file becomes more valuable over time.

 ---